Oleogel: Revolutionize Your Oil Painting with Our Solvent-Free Painting Medium

 Oleogel increases transparency without flow out and leveling.

 Rublev Colours French Raw Sienna is on the left, and a mixture of Oleogel oil painting medium and Raw Sienna is on the right.
 Below each is a brush out of the above examples.
 Rublev Colours French Raw Sienna is long yet holding strokes well.
-When Oleogel is added to Raw Sienna, it increases transparency without causing the flow out and leveling of brushstrokes.
+When Oleogel is added to Raw Sienna, transparency increases without causing the flow out and leveling of brushstrokes.

-How to Use Oleogel Oil Painting Medium
+How to Use Oleogel

 Make Oil Paint with Oleogel